Monocular, One-stage, Regression of Multiple 3D People: Our Approach

 \subsection{Basic Representations~}

 In this section, we introduce the detailed representation of each map.
-Each output map is of size $n \times H \times W$, where $n$ is the number of channels and $H=W=64$.
+Each output map is of size $n \times H \times W$, where $n$ is the number of channels.
+Here, we set $H=W=64$.

 \textbf{Body Center heatmap:} $\boldsymbol{C_m} \in \mathbb{R}^{1 \times H \times W}$ is a heatmap representing the 2D human body center in the image.
 Each body center is represented as a Gaussian distribution in the Body Center heatmap.
 For better representation learning, the Body Center heatmap also integrates the scale information of the body in the 2D image.
 Specifically, we calculate the Gaussian kernel size $k$ of each person center in terms of its 2D body scale in the image.
-Given the diagonal length $d_{bb}$ of the person bounding box and the width $W$ of the Body Center heatmap, the Gaussian kernel size is derived from
+Given the diagonal length $d_{bb}$ of the person bounding box and the width $W$ of the Body Center heatmap, $k$ is derived as

 where $k_l$ is the minimum kernel size and $k_r$ is the variation range of $k$.
 We set $k_l=2$ and $k_r=5$ by default.